complexity.zone Helix Harmonic Analyzer

 Note that the amplitude of the first harmonic (the diameter of the circle of blue sliders) is slightly larger than the amplitude of the square wave.
 This is as we would expect, because the theoretical ratio is 4 / π = 1.2732...

-7. Synthesis: Once you have found the balanced configuration as described above, while twisting the Helix above the x-axis (one full turn for the first harmonic), record the harmonic onto the graph paper by marking where the blue markers (from left to right) are above the graph when the slide is flat above the paper.
+7. Synthesis: Once you have found the balanced configuration as described above, while twisting the Helix above the x-axis (one full turn for the first harmonic), record the harmonic onto the graph paper by marking where the blue markers (from left to right) are above the graph when the rod is flat above the paper.

 8. Join the marked dots on the graph and there you have it: the first harmonic!